 The Gobbler’s Knob Trail

-The Gobbler’s Knob Trail is nearly a half mile and features the metal art created each year on Groundhog Day by Jeff Tech, a local trade school.
-The flora and fauna along the way is identified by markers and in a brochure at the entrance of the trail.
-Signage that gives the history of Groundhog Day, the Inner Circle, Punxsutawney Phil, groundhog facts, and much more serve as a main focal point and includes smart phone technology to enhance the visitor experience.
+The Gobbler’s Knob Trail is nearly a half mile long and features the metal art created at Jeff Tech, a local vocational school.
+Located on the grounds of Gobbler’s Knob, the flora and fauna along the way are identified by markers and included in a brochure available at the trail’s entrance.
+There are picnic tables and signage that provides the history of Groundhog Day, the Inner Circle, Punxsutawney Phil, and groundhog facts to enhance the visitor experience.

 Phil’s Burrow

 When Punxsutawney Phil isn’t busy forecasting the weather, he can be found in his burrow, a terrarium built into the Punxsutawney Memorial Library.
 The clear glass walls offer a great view from both inside and outside the library.
-No matter what time of year, visitors can stop by and say hello to Phil and his friends as they play, eat and do what groundhogs do best, sleep.
+No matter what time of year, visitors can stop by and say hello to Phil and his best buddy as they play, eat and do what groundhogs do best, sleep!

 Weather Discovery Center

-The Weather Discovery Center allows visitors of all ages to participate in fun and interactive hands-on exhibits.
-Located in a beautiful historic building situated in downtown Punxsutawney, the “Weather Capital of the World,” there is no better place to explore the technology and folklore behind predicting and studying the weather.
+The Weather Discovery Center provides fun and interactive hands-on exhibits for visitors of all ages.
+Located in a beautiful, historic former post office building in downtown Punxsutawney, the “Weather Capital of the World,” there is no better place to explore the technology and folklore behind predicting and studying the weather.

 Groundhog Wine Trail

-Discover a new side of western Pennsylvania by traveling the route of the Groundhog Wine Trail.
-Take a break from the crowds and experience the 14 wineries that make up this unique trail, packed with award-winning wineries, beautiful scenery and of course, delicious wine.
-No matter what Phil’s weather forecast turns out to be, a delightful glass of locally made wine is the perfect way to celebrate the outcome.
-Don’t forget to stop by the Groundhog Winery, offering 12 different wines in the tasting room!
+Discover a different and tasty side of western Pennsylvania by traveling along the 120-mile Groundhog Wine Trail.
+Take a break from the crowds and experience the 12 wineries that make up this unique trail, packed with award-winning wineries, beautiful scenery and of course, delicious wine.
+No matter what Phil’s weather forecast turns out to be, enjoy a delightful glass of locally made wine as the perfect way to celebrate the outcome.
+Don’t forget to stop by the Groundhog Winery, offering 26 different wines in the tasting room along with the winery’s mascots, Junior and Sis, rumored to be cousins of the famous Phil!

 Mahoning Shadow Trail

-Winding its way through most of the Punxsutawney area, the Manhoning Shadow Trail is the ideal spot for an outdoor adventure with the family.
-This 15.5-mile long, multi-use trail is perfect for hiking and biking, as well as cross country skiing and snow shoeing in the winter.
-Named for the creek that runs alongside it, the Manhoning Shadow Trail also offers many interesting features along the way, including its own waterfall.
+Tracing the route of an abandoned Pennsylvania & North Western Railroad line as it winds its way through most of the greater Punxsutawney area, the Mahoning Shadow Trail is the ideal spot for an outdoor adventure with the family.
+This 15 mile, multi-use trail is perfect for hiking and biking, as well as cross country skiing and snow shoeing in winter.
+Named for the creek that runs alongside it, the Mahoning Shadow Trail offers numerous interesting features along the way, including a beautiful waterfall and historic remnants of the area’s coal-mining past.

 Phantastic Phils!

 There is no shortage of groundhog pride in this enthusiastic community, and they have the art to prove it.
 Located throughout town, the Phantastic Phils!
-Public art project includes 32 larger-than-life fiberglass groundhogs all creatively painted and designed by local and national artists.
-Visitors can see how many they spot on their own or can grab a map of the Phils and pick their favorite.
+Public art project includes 40 larger-than-life, fiberglass groundhogs all creatively painted and designed by local and national artists.
+Visitors can see how many they spot on their own or grab a map to visit all 40 and pick their favorite.
+Number 1 on the list, “Phillage,” is easy to spot, located where else but right outside Phil’s Burrow!

 Punxsutawney Area Historical and Genealogy Society